elifantova/english-for-designers/02-first-impressions/index.md

 <img width="1243" alt="Screenshot 2024-12-10 at 18 58 09" src="https://github.com/user-attachments/assets/7da9a845-a26e-4780-b29e-5fa084dd3df4">

 Two proposals for the visual identity of a student film festival in Prague, created and organised by FAMU.
-FamuFest 40: Networks, FamuFest 41: Happy End.
+Themes: FamuFest 40 - Networks (we chose to focus our visual identity on neurons, to compliment the theme), FamuFest 41 - Happy End (we worked with video cassets and mainly emphasised the theme with captions, which objectively display a classic happy ending in movies).
 Our proposal for FamuFest 41 got into the second round of the admission process.

 ## 3. Café and Klub Letka